 - Pursue low- or no-cost computer training for participants before they report to their community service assignments or early in their assignments.
 Free or low-cost training is often available at libraries, Workforce Solutions Offices, school districts' community education programs, Goodwill, and community colleges.
-AARP's Virtual Career Network (VCN) SCSEP Checklist and EW's JobReady provide skills and knowledge training for a variety of occupations, software training that crosses most industries, and testing and certification for skills learned; - Pursue agreements with local employers for on-the-job experience; - Pursue specialized training opportunities in which a job opening is not required by employers.
-Participants attend training for potential placement; - Pursue certificate training opportunities for high-growth occupations and industries.
-For example, teacher assistant classroom training followed by six-week internships leading to a certificate and employment offer from a local school district; and - Identify relevant curricula for short-term training that is free or low-cost, and encourage local training providers, such as community colleges, to offer training in these areas.

-Pursue or provide transferable workplace skills training.
-For example, SER National provides 30 hours of training for participants who are close to being job ready but who need a little more self-assurance and motivation.
+AARP uses Northstar Digital Literacy to conduct assessments and provide skills and knowledge training for a variety of occupations, software training that applies to most industries, and testing and certification for skills learned. - Pursue agreements with local employers for on-the-job experience. - Pursue specialized training opportunities in which a job opening is not required by employers.
+Participants attend training for potential placement. - Pursue certificate training opportunities for high-growth occupations and industries.
+For example, teacher assistant classroom training followed by six-week internships leading to a certificate and employment offer from a local school district. - Identify relevant curricula for short-term training that is free or low-cost, and encourage local training providers, such as community colleges, to offer training in these areas. - Pursue or provide transferable workplace skills training.
+For example, SER National provides 30hours of training for participants who are close to being job ready but who need a little more self-assurance and motivation.
 Community colleges and Workforce Solutions Offices will be encouraged to offer more transferable workplace skills courses.